missionpinball/mpf-docs/docs/install/index.md

 MPF 0.80 works with Python 3.10 - 3.13, with upcoming support for 3.14.

+## Migrating MPF 0.57 to MPF 0.80

+If you have an existing MPF 0.57 project and would like to use MPF 0.80 and the GMC, there are just a few config changes needed.
+See the [MPF 0.80 Migration Guide](./0.80.md) for instructions.

 ## Video Tutorial

-The following video shows, on Windows, how to install Python, Godot Engine, VS Code, and Sourcetree/Git, use Github to create a repo, and how to manage your Python Virtual Environment (venv) and install MPF.
+The following video shows on Windows how to install Python, Godot Engine, VS Code, and Sourcetree/Git, use Github to create a repo, and how to manage your Python Virtual Environment (venv) and install MPF.

 <div class="video-wrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rQqKG2Ie6KM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 <!-- TODO(Bosh) Disabled because dev1 is not a good choice given the myriad of changes on the way to dev11